 Portland, Maine dining is diverse and definitely lives up to the hype!
 Taste local libations at our breweries, distilleries, and wineries or stroll down cobblestone side streets to find International Eats at world-class restaurants.

 Photo credits (Left to Right): CFW Photography (1, 3-4), Corey Templeton Photography (2)

 A morning stroll at Fort Preble, surfing at Willard Beach, and an evening picnic at Bug Light Park are just some of the ways to catch a glimpse of Greater Portland’s beauty, all in one day.

 Maine lighthouses are a must do when you visit the region.
 Discover the magic and history of these larger-than-life landmarks peppered across Greater Portland while you’re here.
 Three area lighthouses—Portland Head Light, Bug Light, and Spring Point Ledge Light—all sit within a ten minute drive from downtown Portland.

-Photo credits (Left to Right): L.L.Bean, Kirsten Alana Photography (2 & 4), Capshore Photography (3)
+Photo credits (Left to Right): L.L.Bean, Kirsten Alana Photography (2 & 4), Capshore Photography at Gritty’s Brew Pub (3)

 Wander north of Portland to find some delicious eats, beautiful views, and a world famous boot at the Freeport outlets.

 Freeport is famous for its outlets and boutique shops scattered across their adorable downtown district.
 Not only are great deals and rare finds around every corner, but you can find beaches, oceanfront state parks, serene mountain summits, or even a desert—all within a few minutes of driving.